How to Troubleshoot a Pool Heater

 Examine Power Sources

-If you do not see an error message and instead, your pool heater just shuts off immediately after or shortly after turning it on, then this can be an indication of a power issue.
+If you do not see an error message and, instead, your pool heater just shuts off immediately after or shortly after turning it on, this can indicate a power issue.
 In this case, you will want to check your power sources and connections to ensure everything is as it should be.
-Checking the breaker, resetting the unit, and going over connections are steps you will want to take.
+Checking the breaker, resetting the unit, and going over connections are the steps you will want to take.

-Most pool heaters are incredibly temperamental when it comes to the temperature you set it at and the outdoor temperature.
+Most pool heaters are incredibly temperamental when it comes to temperature.
 If your pool heater is not set to a high enough temperature, it may not appear to be working (though it’s working just fine).

 Ensure that the pool heater’s thermostat has a higher temperature setting than the current water temperature of your pool.
 This way, the water being pumped in is actually warmer.